5 books every investor must read

 Part memoir, part psychological self-help book, Jim Paul tells the story of his meteoric rise as a commodity trader at the Chicago Mercantile Exchange and how he lost everything in the span of 3 months.
 His situation is far from unique.
 Most investors lose money in the stock market, not because of missed opportunities, but because their ego and overconfidence get in the way when making decisions.
 Our tendency to confuse net-worth with self-worth and associate our own identity in the stock market makes it hard for us to make the right decision when our ego and pride are on the line.
 The author offers several solutions on how investors can avoid personalizing the stock market to improve decision making.

 These five books are only scratching the surface of what’s available and what I’ve read to date.
 We would love for you to share the investment books you recommend with the Sharesight community to benefit other investors like you.
-Join the discussion thread here, and happy investing!
+Happy investing!